 The temperature increments in the Kelvin scale are identical to the centigrade increments so a temperature change of ten degrees K is the same as a temperature change of ten degrees C.

-If you shoot JPEG, your camera must be set to the colour temperature of the incident light to give the correct colour balance.
+If you shoot JPEG, your camera must be set to the color temperature of the incident light to give the correct color balance.
 Auto White Balance (AWB) usually works but if it fails, you can select a preset value or even dial-in the temperature in ºK.

 If you shoot raw, it doesn’t matter what in-camera white balance you set.
 You will set this through the Temperature slider in the develop module when post-processing.
 It is, however, recorded in the raw file so you can select it later to give you a starting point for your adjustments.

 Setting the White Balance in the Develop Module

 Using the White Balance Selector

 The most intuitive way to fix a white balance problem is to click on the eye-dropper icon next to the Temperature and Tint sliders to un-dock it.
 Then, you sample a known grey in the image that needs correcting.

 In my example, yellowish incandescent lights illuminated the musician.
 These were too far off white for the camera’s auto white balance to work.